After Libya flood, unexploded weapons pose new risk

 The head of the weapon contamination unit at the International Committee of the Red Cross (ICRC), Erik Tollefson, told Al Jazeera that unexploded ordinance and ammunition stores that were left in the area, particularly in the old town of Derna, the hardest-hit area by the floods, have shifted locations after the two dams burst and flooded the area.

-By using information gathered on the contamination sites pre-floods, the ICRC is building a Geographical Information System (GIS) model to calculate the speed, height and width of the torrent in an attempt to map out suspected areas of weapon contamination – information that will, in turn, be conveyed to the authorities.
+Using information gathered on the contamination sites pre-floods, and building a Geographical Information System (GIS) model to calculate the speed, height and width of the torrent in an attempt to map out suspected areas of weapon contamination – such information would assist the authorities in advising those involved in the search for bodies and clearing the rubble to avoid accidentally triggering unexploded ordnance.

 “Now, we’ve shifted from a location where we knew where it was into new areas,” Tollefson said.
 “So it could be jammed into the mud, into the buildings, into wreckage and some, of course, swept into the sea.”